0xflux/Rust-Hells-Gate/Readme.md

 This POC demonstrates a call down into NtOpenProcess; for this to be a fully functional malware loader there are a few other API calls that you must rebuild as syscalls, so this just demonstrates the technique as a POC.

-This technique is also referred to as Hells Gate, so this is a hells gate implementation in Rust.
-Here is an excellent blog post about Hells Gate https://redops.at/en/blog/exploring-hells-gate.

 Check my [blog post](https://fluxsec.red/rust-edr-evasion-hells-gate) for this technique!
 Also I have published a YouTube video on this where we dive deep into the topic [https://www.youtube.com/watch?v=aw6QO4ZDg_U](https://www.youtube.com/watch?v=aw6QO4ZDg_U)